Food Storage Pantry Hall

 Food Storage Works With MRE’s

-What’s nice about them is typically you open the bag and add hot water, tepid water or boiling water.
-I have tried many and I have to say Mountain House is one of my favorites, although I chose not to store them because of their short shelf-life.
+What’s nice about them is that you typically open the bag and add hot water, tepid water, or boiling water.
+I have tried many, and I have to say Mountain House is one of my favorites, although I chose not to store them because of their short shelf life.

 Food Storage Works With Pantry Items